 Recommended varieties: ‘Ozarkblue’, ‘Duke’

-Cherries have masses of blossom in spring, summer fruits, and often vivid leaf colour in autumn.
-Sweet varieties need sun, while sour varieties tolerate more shade.
+Cherries bear masses of blossom in spring, plus summer fruits and often vivid leaf colour in autumn.
+Sweet varieties need sun, while sour varieties, such as Morello cherries, tolerate more shade.
 They are shallow rooted, so water well in their first year and in any dry spells.

 Pot size: 60cm wide

 Recommended rootstocks: ‘Gisela 5’ for sweet cherries, ‘Colt’ for sour